Seven Social Networking Resources For Engineers

 The Engineering Exchange is a social network that connects over 11,000 engineers around the world.
 You can use the Engineering Exchange to view and share videos or blog posts, and participate in forum discussions about the topics that matter to you.
-The Engineering Exchange also lets you connect with engineers in similar positions, locations or industries and browse a resource section full of 3D CAD models, job listings and content leaderboards.
+The Engineering Exchange also lets you connect with engineers in similar positions, locations, or industries and browse a resource section full of 3D CAD models, job listings, and content leaderboards.

-Engineering.com offers a variety of free tools, an extensive engineering library and several subject-based directories—geared toward engineers of all disciplines.
+Engineering.com offers a variety of free tools, an extensive engineering library, and several subject-based directories—geared toward engineers of all disciplines.
 And recently, Engineering.com launched Electronics Design, a microsite that covers industry news and commentary specifically for electrical engineers.

-LinkedIn is already well-known as a professional networking site where individuals can connect with peers and business partners and look for jobs.
-But with LinkedIn Groups, industry-focused professionals have a designated place to gather and ask questions, or share advice and articles.
+LinkedIn is well-known as a professional networking site where individuals can connect with peers and business partners and look for jobs.
+But with LinkedIn Groups, industry-focused professionals have a designated place to gather and ask questions or share advice and articles.
 There are countless LinkedIn groups that appeal to engineers, but here are a few of our favorites:

-This group is designed for engineers tasked with using PLM to manage CAD data.
-Come here to learn from other companies who are using PLM to manage and share complex CAD data.
+- Engineering Collaboration for PLM This group is designed for engineers tasked with using PLM to manage the full product record, bill. of materials (BOM) and CAD data.
+Come here to learn from other companies who are using PLM to manage the engineering designs.

-Open source sites are a great place for open collaboration and learning.
-The leader in open source design is Arduino, which has a website that encourages social networking through its blog, a publicly editable Wiki and a forum where you can post questions and share experiences.
+Open-source sites are a great place for open collaboration and learning.
+The leader in open source design is Arduino, which has a website that encourages social networking through its blog, a publicly editable Wiki, and a forum where you can post questions and share experiences.

-Another great open source platform is CodePlex, Microsoft’s free open source project hosting site where engineers can create and share projects, collaborate with others, and download open source software.
+Another great open-source platform is CodePlex, Microsoft’s free open source project hosting site where engineers can create and share projects, collaborate with others, and download open-source software.

-Quora is an online question and answer community, where users can post and answer questions, collaborate and respond to answers posted by other users.
+Quora is an online question and answer community, where users can post and answer questions, collaborate, and respond to answers posted by other users.
 Answers on Quora feel more like conversations, and often represent a diversity of thought on a given topic.
 Here are a few engineering-focused Quora boards to follow:

-These are just a handful of the valuable resources online today that help engineers keep up with new innovation and trends in the design world.
+These are just a handful of valuable resources online today that help engineers keep up with new innovation and trends in the design world.
 Which online communities do you use to stay connected?